kiancn/CallbackMethod/README.md

 * All files are heavily commented ( except when they aren't yet ).
 * A small set of test-scenarios is included in the package (and prepared for you in Main).

-* A new, less confusing example of a MeReference in action has been added (2017/09/17):
+* A new, less confusing example of a MeReference in action has been added (it's light!):

       kcn.misc.MeReferencePatternExample